awsdocs/aws-net-developer-guide/doc_source/net-dg-dev-env.rst

 Install the .NET Development Environment
 ########################################

-To use the |sdk-net|, you must have the following installed.
+To install the |sdk-net|, you must have the following installed.

 Required